Which are the main environmental organizations in Africa, and what do they do? Please go through our top 15 list to get a comprehensive overview.

 It targets a network of over 260 villages, spreading over seven mountains and coastal regions across Tanzania.

-The ARC is without a doubt, among the top environmental organizations in Africa that have brought significant change, in the way people relate with their environment.
+The ARC is without a doubt, among the top environmental organizations in Africa that have brought significant change, in the way people relate to their environment.
 It has helped make the relationship a mutually beneficial one.